Bradford Bulls: 1934–Present: Odsal

+In September 2024 it was revealed that the Bradford Bulls had issued a warning surrounding the club's finances, calling for more financial support from the RFL.
+Despite a £22,000 profit in their latest set of accounts, the chief executive Jason Hirst warned it will take the increasing backing of owners, benefactors, sponsors, supporters and volunteers to keep the Bulls in the black.

 Crest and colours

 Crest

 Up until the Super League era the club was known as Bradford Northern and used a stylised boar's head similar to the one atop the Bradford city coat of arms.
 When the club was rebranded Bradford Bulls the crest was changed to a similar design to that of the Chicago Bulls.

 Colours

 Bradford's traditional playing colours are a red, amber and black hoop, on a white background.
 Bradford's home strips are predominantly white with a red, amber and black hoop or "V".
 Away strips have had many designs and colours, but usually integrate the traditional red, amber and black into the design.
+In some cases, Bradford have been known to have a third kit that has had many different designs such as the 2024 season where the third kit pays homage to a shirt, the design of which was 90 years old to celebrate the time they have spent at Odsal.

 Kit sponsors and manufacturers

 Rivalries

-Bradford's main rivals are Leeds Rhinos who they have played in multiple finals, especially during the early years of Super League as well as St Helens whom they faced in two successive Challenge cup finals during the golden era.
-They also have a lesser local rivalry with Keighley Cougars although this was considered a one-way rivalry and competitive fixtures were rare as they played in different divisions.
-They also have other local rivalries with Halifax Panthers and Huddersfield Giants.
+Bradford's main rivals historically whilst playing in the Super League, were the Leeds Rhinos who they have played in multiple finals, especially during the early years of the competition, and also the Huddersfield Giants and St Helens whom they faced in two successive Challenge cup finals during the golden era.
+Since the Bulls were relegated to the RL Championship in 2014, their main local rivalry is now between themselves and the Halifax Panthers, the Championship a division below the Super League.

+They also have a lesser local rivalry with Keighley Cougars, although this was arguably considered a one-way rivalry as competitive fixtures were rare since they mostly played in different divisions.